SolaceLabs/solace-ai-connector/docs/logging.md

 ### Priority

 When configuring levels for different sections, the logger will prioritize the most specifc level.
-For example if you set the root logger to DEBUG but create a custom logger that points to `solace_agent_mesh` at the INFO level, logs from `solace_agent_mesh` at the DEBUG level will not be handled.
+For example if you set the root logger to DEBUG but create a custom logger that points to `solace_ai_connector` at the INFO level, logs from `solace_ai_connector` at the DEBUG level will not be handled.

 ### Structured Logging